medikoo/ncjsm/README.md

 _Node.js resolver_

 Asynchronously resolves module path against provided directory path.
 Returns promise.
-If no matching module was found, promise resolves with `null` otherwise full module path is exposed on `targetPath` property of resolved object
+If no matching module was found, promise resolves with `null` .
+If module is found, then promise resolves with an object, containing two properties:

+- `targetPath` - A path at which module was resolved
+- `realPath` - Real path of resolved module (if targetPath involves symlinks then realPath will be different)

 ```javascript
 var resolve = require("ncjsm/resolve");